MyHomeMyData/ioBroker.e3oncan/README.md

 * WriteByDid is not supported yet.
 To come soon.
 * Devices specific datapoints are not supported yet.
 A scan for datapoints per device (as depict tool of open3e is doing) is under development and hopefully comming soon.
 * In addation to open3e real time collecting of data via listening is supported.

+## May open3 be used in parallel?
+Yes, that is possible under certain conditions:
+* If you only use data collecting here, you can use open3e with no limitiations.
+* If you use UDSonCAN here, it's important not to do this for the same devices as open3e does.
+If you would do so, you will have sporadic communications errors.

 ## Changelog
 <!--